We are reiterating our Neutral recommendation on Dover Corporation

 spread across the Americas, Europe and Asia.

-Till fiscal 2013, the company operated its business under four
+The company operated its business under four segments - Fluids

 Dover Corporation (DOV): Read the Full Research